inulute/phantom-lens/README.md

 >[!NOTE]
->Phantom Assistant is intended for ethical use only.
+>PhantomLens is intended for ethical use only.
 We do not condone cheating or any form of academic dishonesty.
 Use this tool responsibly and in accordance with your institution's guidelines. inulute is not responsible for any misuse of this software.

 ## 💎 SUPPORT THE PROJECT